To the Members of Alembic Pharmaceuticals Limited

 Report on the Audit of the Standalone Financial Statements

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ('the Act") in the manner so required and give a true andfair view in conformity with the accounting principles generally accepted in India of thestate of affairs of the Company as at 31st March 2019 and its profit changesin equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 ("the Act") in the manner so required and give a trueand fair view in conformity with the Indian Accounting Standards specified under section133 of the Act read with the Companies (Indian Accounting Standards) Rules 2015 asamended ("Ind AS") and other accounting principles generally accepted in Indiaof the state of affairs of the Company as at March 31 2021 and total comprehensiveincome (comprising of profit and other comprehensive income) changes in equity and itscash flows for the year ended on that date.

 Basis for Opinion

 We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) specified under section 143(10) of the Act.
 Ourresponsibilities under those Standards are further described in the Auditors'Responsibilities for the Audit of the Standalone Financial Statements section of ourreport.
 We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the standalone financial statements under the provisionsof the Act and the Rules made thereunder and we have fulfilled our other ethicalresponsibilities in accordance with these requirements and the Code of Ethics.
 We believethat the audit evidence we have obtained is sufficient and appropriate to provide a basisfor our audit opinion.